THE ISSUE OF BLOOD

 I did as she said, and the following days were tumultuous.

-“I’m planning on seven days, in two weeks; one day down, one back, and five exploring, looking for myself.”
+“I’m planning on seven days in two weeks; one day down, one back, and five exploring, looking for myself.”

-“I’ll fly in to Palm Springs and meet you for the ride back here.” she said, “two, three days, tops.
+“I’ll fly into Palm Springs and meet you for the ride back here.” she said, “two, three days, tops.
 Okay?”

 “Yeah.
 Wonderful.”

-She continued “But there is a good chance I will be on my period then.”
+She continued, “But there is a good chance I will be on my period then.”

 “I don’t care.”
 I said, “I want you to be part of this.”

-The Goddess and Moon energy is at a peak; optimal for healing through spirituality.
-N’s menstruation was another piece of the developing mosaic; her cycle, the moon’s cycle and the unbroken cycle of life and death on the sandy frontier.
+The Goddess and Moon energy is at a peak, optimal for healing through spirituality.
+N’s menstruation was another piece of the developing mosaic; her cycle, the moon’s cycle, and the unbroken cycle of life and death on the sandy frontier.

 I knew it was a fantasy, but without that delusion, I was empty.